Medieval medicine of Western Europe: Classical medicine

 Galen of Pergamon, a Greek, was one of the most influential ancient physicians.
 Galen described the four classic symptoms of inflammation (redness, pain, heat, and swelling) and added much to the knowledge of infectious disease and pharmacology.
+Galen also found that an excess of the fluids could make someone sanguine, phlegmatic, choleric, or melancholic.
 His anatomic knowledge of humans was defective because it was based on dissection of animals, mainly apes, sheep, goats and pigs.
 Some of Galen's teachings held back medical progress.
 His theory, for example, that the blood carried the pneuma, or life spirit, which gave it its red colour, coupled with the erroneous notion that the blood passed through a porous wall between the ventricles of the heart, delayed the understanding of circulation and did much to discourage research in physiology.
 His most important work, however, was in the field of the form and function of muscles and the function of the areas of the spinal cord.
 He also excelled in diagnosis and prognosis.
+Through Galen, knowledge of Greek medicine was transferred to the Western world by Arabs.